IBM/example-bank/mesh-pattern.md

       sidecar.istio.io/inject: "true"
 ```

 The `sidecar.istio.io/inject: "true"` is the mechanism the service mesh uses to inject the Envoy proxy into the pod.
-Note that labeling the namespace to enable sidecar injection for all bservices will not work with OpenShift.
+Note that labeling the namespace to enable sidecar injection for all services will not work with OpenShift.
 This allows more fine-grained control of which applications use the Istio proxy.

 Let's apply the changes needed for the front-end simulator and two of the Java services: